SBCompSciClub/SBCompSciClub.github.io/club/pages/advanced/bottom.md

 Unfortunately, there aren't any demos yet

 # Environment
 It is always important to find a text editor that suits your needs and provides all the capabilities you look for when programming.
 While there are many text editors available, these are a few of our favorites.
-The portable versions do require administrative privileges, and will work on the school computers.
+The portable versions do not require administrative privileges, and will work on the school computers.

 | | |
 |:--:|:--|